Beakuency: Meet Bird People in the Hudson Valley!

 MF: Is there anything you look forward in the coming months, bird wise?

-MS: Yes, because the ducks will be coming back in much greater numbers in February once the water starts thawing.
-So you really need to get out on all the lakes.
-The river too, but the lakes as well.
-Don't forget the lakes and the ponds.
+MS: Yes, the ducks will be coming back in much greater numbers in February, once the water starts thawing.
+So, you really need to get out on all the lakes, ponds, and rivers.
 And look and see what kind of different ducks there are out there.
-Different species of duck or grebe or loons.
-You might well see a common loon as they're starting to migrate north.
+Different species of duck, or grebe, or loon.
+You might well see a Common Loon, as they’re starting to migrate north.
 We often have them on Copake Lake, for example.
-And then come April, there'll be the shorebirds that the little waders will start to come back.
-You'll start to maybe hear killdeer and maybe you'll start to hear and see solitary sandpipers, spotted sandpipers and things.
-They're passing through, they're going north.
+And then, come April, there’ll be the shorebirds; the little waders will start to come back.
+You’ll start to maybe hear Killdeer, and to hear and see Solitary Sandpipers, Spotted Sandpipers.
+They’re passing through, they’re going north.
 Most of the ducks that we see around here breed all the way up in northern Canada and up in the Arctic.
-So they've got to get there.
-And they'll be coming through in breeding plumage, usually, which is nice to see.
+So, they’ve got to get there.
+And they’ll be coming through in breeding plumage, usually, which is nice to see.

 MF: You know, that's what I was a little confused about.

 MS: Yeah.
 The breeding plumage is always different in different species.
-And even amongst ducks, it's not always the same.
+Even amongst ducks, it’s not always the same.

 MF: And the timing that they change to breeding plumage.